RISHIKBHIMAVARAPU/FSD_3_PROJECT/FSD_FINAL_CLIENT/README.md

-command to start the app (only a single command to run both frontend and backend)
+command to start the app

 npm start